cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

       *NB: messages can take several minutes to be delivered*.

-2. Click the confirmation link.
+2. Click the activation link.

     * The linked page redirects you to a resource under https://jasmin-cloud.jc.rl.ac.uk/registration.
 The page is entitled